Analysis of information sources in references of the Wikipedia article "Golden hat" in English language version.

 There are three such gold collars in the museum, which are thought to be from three different hoards found close together.
 They were found together with gold wire and necklaces of bone and amber beads and shells. they are particularly important in terms of both crafting and cultural history and probably belonged to a woman of high social status.
 They are decorated with circular ornamentation and thus similar to the roughly contemporary Berlin Gold Hat and the Eberswalde golden bowls.

-Other Bronze Age items prove that astronomical knowledge was often preseved in coded form on valuable and sacred objects. ...
+Other Bronze Age items prove that astronomical knowledge was often preserved in coded form on valuable and sacred objects. ...
 Especially impressive are the solar and lunar calendars numerically encoded in the ornamentation of the belt disc from Heegermühle in Brandenburg, Germany.

 The West Bohemian gold roundels with twelve bosses are simplified calendars of the gold cones.